The profit margin puzzle in furniture: A complete guide

 1. Gross margin return on inventory

 This metric shows the gross profit margin the brand earns for every dollar of its inventory.
 Simply put, it measures the profitability of the brand’s inventory.
-It is calculated as follows.
+It is calculated as follows:

 Gross margin return on inventory (GMROI) = (Total sales – Total cost of goods sold) ÷ Amount of inventory